Towards a provably resilient scheme for graph-based watermarking: Introduction

-In this paper, we consider the ingenious graph-based software watermarking scheme introduced by Collberg, Kobourov, Carter and Thomborson \cite{collberg}, and afterwards developed and improved upon by Chroni and Nikolopoulos~\cite{chroni}.
-These latter authors proposed a linear-time codec where the watermarks are instances of the reducible permutation graphs introduced in~\cite{collberg}.
-(We refer the reader to further papers by the same authors, such as~\cite{chroni-2, chroni-5, chroni-1, chroni-3, chroni-4, chroni-6}.)
-Though the mechanics of encoding-decoding the watermark is well described in \cite{chroni}, the class of such special graphs has not been fully characterized.
-Moreover, not much was known thus far about the resilience of Chroni and Nikolopoulos's graphs to malicious attacks, even though their ability to withstand attacks in the form of a single edge modification has been suggested without proofs.
-A thorough scrutiny of the structural properties of the aforementioned graph class allowed us to give it a formal characterization, as well as to introduce a simple, linear-time decoding algorithm that retrieves the correct, untampered with encoded key even when $k \leq 2$ edges of the watermark are missing.
-Such algorithm allows for the determination of the exact resilience level of the considered codec against distortive attacks.
+We consider the graph-based watermarking scheme introduced by Collberg, Kobourov, Carter and Thomborson \cite{collberg}, and afterwards developed and improved upon by Chroni and Nikolopoulos in a series of \mbox{papers~\cite{chroni, chroni-6, chroni-2, chroni-3, chroni-4}.} These latter authors proposed a watermark graph belonging to a subclass of the reducible permutation graphs introduced by the former authors.
+Though the mechanics of encoding and decoding the proposed watermark is well described in \cite{chroni-2}, such special subclass of reducible permutation graphs has not been fully characterized.
+Moreover, not much was known thus far about the resilience of Chroni and Nikolopoulos's graphs to malicious attacks, even though their ability to withstand single edge removals has been suggested without proof.

-Additionally, we present computational results with a twofold goal: to corroborate the excellent performance of Chroni and Nikolopoulos's scheme using our novel decoding algorithm, and to evidence that, by using the exact, unmodified encoding algorithm given in~\cite{chroni}, the number of pairs of watermarks whose edge set differ in no more than $k$ elements, for any fixed $k \geq 3$, grows with the size of the key.

-The paper is organized as follows.
-In Section~\ref{s:preliminaries}, we recall the codec from \cite{chroni}, formulating and proving a number of properties of the employed structures.
-In Section~\ref{s:prg}, we characterize the class of canonical reducible permutation graphs.
-In Section~\ref{s:attack}, we tackle the edge-removal attack model, proving that, for keys of size $n > 2$, it is always possible to identify and recover from attacks that remove $k \leq 2$ edges.
-Finally, in Section~\ref{s:newalg}, we formulate a linear-time algorithm that reconstructs the original digraph, in case $k \leq 2$ edges are missing, recovering the encoded key thereafter.
-As a corollary of the results hitherto presented, we fully determine the resilience of the considered watermarking scheme.
-Computational results are then presented in~Section~\ref{s:results}, and Section~\ref{s:conclusion} concludes the paper with our final remarks.